brightdb/sequence/README.md

 So `x`, `y` and `z` have been inserted by "me" while `a` has been inserted by "you" concurrently to `y`.

-## Really distributed example

-For a distributed collaborative editor as a more elaborated example see [brightdb-text](https://github.com/brightdb/brightdb-text).